 If your website is more accessible, operable, and navigable then you are ultimately optimizing the overall experience of your website.
 By following WCAG guidelines you are ensuring that your website can be accessed by anyone with or without disabilities.
 Not only that but with the help of WCAG guideline your web pages will become easy to comprehend that will help you to get more leads, convert more site visitors, and most importantly gain the trust of the audience and convert them into a loyal customer.

 What happens if my website is not ADA compliant?

-By now you might be aware of why you need to have an ADA compliant website and how it can help you to grow your business.
-But site owners often ask what happens if they don’t have an ADA compliant website.
-Well, the American with disabilities act tells business and site owners that all the publicly available websites need to be accessible to the person with disabilities.
+By now you might be aware of why you need to have an ADA-compliant website and how it can help you to grow your business.
+But site owners often ask what happens if they don’t have an ADA-compliant website.
+Well, the American with disabilities act tells business and site owners that all publicly available websites need to be accessible to the person with disabilities.